RentReadyScore

 How to improve your rental approval odds

 Most renters do not need to fix everything.
 They need to fix the few issues most likely to trigger denial.
 This page shows where to focus first so you do not waste time or money.
+If you have not already run your profile through the Check Score tool, start there — it will show you which specific areas are most likely to cause friction before you dig into this guide.

 Educational only.
 RentReadyScore does not guarantee approval and is not legal advice.
 Screening standards vary by property, management company, landlord, location, subsidy program, and housing type.